aws-samples/step-functions-workflows-collection/idempotent-workflow/README.md

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.

+**Important**: The workflow uses DynamoDB to store the results of the actual workflow steps.
+Therefore, the maximum size of the results must not exceed ~399 KB (400 KB is maximum but the workflow stores some metadata too).

 ## Requirements

 * [Create an AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) if you do not already have one and log in.
 The IAM user that you use must have sufficient permissions to make necessary AWS service calls and manage AWS resources.